 American Association of School Librarians (AASL)

-(Please note that the AASL is a division of ALA, and all AASL-recognized programs also have National Council for Accreditation of Teacher Education [NCATE] accreditation.)
+(Please note that the AASL is a division of ALA, and all AASL-recognized programs also have Council for the Accreditation of Educator Preparation [CAEP, formerly NCATE] accreditation.)

 The following non-U.S. programs and institutions with formal accreditation processes which are recognized by the American Library Association:

 Chartered Institute of Library and Information Professionals (CILIP)